New England Patriots vs. Carolina Panthers NFL Week 9 Odds, Plays and Insights for November 7, 2021

 - New England has two wins against the spread, and is 3-0 overall, on the road.

-- The Patriots have one win ATS (1-1) as 3.5-point favorites or more away from home.
+- The Patriots have one win ATS (1-1) as 4-point favorites or more on the road.

-- New England has gone over the total twice in three away games this year.
+- In three away games this year, New England has hit the over twice.

-- The average point total in Patriots away games this season is 44.2 points, 3.2 more than this matchup's over/under (41).
+- The average point total in Patriots away games this season is 44.2 points, 3.2 more than this outing's over/under (41).

 Powered by Data Skrive.